Representation Learning for Online and Offline RL in Low-rank MDPs: Proof of the theoretical property of

 In addition to the online exploration setting, we also show that our new techniques can be directly used for designing offline RL algorithms for low-rank MDPs under partial coverage.
 More specifically, we propose an algorithm \ourofflinealg{}---\emph{{L}ower {C}onfidence {B}ound driven {Rep}representation Learning for offline RL}, that given an offline dataset, can learn to compete against any policy (including history-dependent policies) as long as it is covered by the offline data where the coverage is measured using the relative condition number \citep{agarwal2021theory} associated with the ground truth representation.
 Thus, our offline RL result generalizes prior offline RL works on linear MDPs \citep{JinYing2020IPPE,zhang2021corruption} which assume representation is known a priori and use linear function approximation.
-Computation-wise, our approach uses one call to the MLE computation oracle, and hence is oracle-efficient. \ourofflinealg{} is \emph{the first oracle efficient offline algorithm for low-rank MDP enjoying the aforementioned statistical guarantee.} See Section~\ref{sec:related_work} for a more detailed comparison with the existing literature on representation learning in offline RL. \looseness=-1 \paragraph{Our contributions.} We develop new representation learning RL algorithms that enable sample efficient learning in low-rank MDPs under both online and offline settings: \begin{enumerate}[leftmargin=0.9cm] \item In the online episodic learning setting, our new algorithm \ouralg{} integrates representation learning, exploration, and exploitation together, and significantly improves the sample complexity of the prior state-of-art algorithm \flambe; \item In the offline learning setting, we propose a natural concentrability coefficient (i.e., relative condition number under the true representation) that captures the partial coverage condition in low-rank MDP, and our algorithm \ourofflinealg{} learns to compete against any policy (including history-dependent ones) under such a partial coverage condition. \end{enumerate}
+Computation-wise, our approach uses one call to the MLE computation oracle, and hence is oracle-efficient. \ourofflinealg{} is \emph{the first oracle efficient offline algorithm for low-rank MDP enjoying the aforementioned statistical guarantee.} See Section~\ref{sec:related_work} for a more detailed comparison with the existing literature on representation learning in offline RL. \looseness=-1

+\paragraph{Our contributions.} We develop new representation learning RL algorithms that enable sample efficient learning in low-rank MDPs under both online and offline settings: \begin{enumerate}[leftmargin=0.9cm]

+\item In the online episodic learning setting, our new algorithm \ouralg{} integrates representation learning, exploration, and exploitation together, and significantly improves the sample complexity of the prior state-of-art algorithm \flambe;

+\item In the offline learning setting, we propose a natural concentrability coefficient (i.e., relative condition number under the true representation) that captures the partial coverage condition in low-rank MDP, and our algorithm \ourofflinealg{} learns to compete against any policy (including history-dependent ones) under such a partial coverage condition. \end{enumerate}
-The rest of the paper is organized as follows.
-In Section~\ref{sec:related_work}, we discuss related works on representation learning in RL.
-In Section~\ref{sec:prelim} we introduce the definition of low-rank MDPs and our function approximation setting.
-We present our online RL algorithm \ouralg{} in Section~\ref{sec:online}, followed by our offline RL algorithm \ourofflinealg{} in Section~\ref{sec:offline}.